Destiny-01/ICP-storychain/README.md

 Often times, many creative minds are better than one human mind at generating ideas, creating and illustrating stories for pitch decks,  and scripts for advertisement and fiction movies etc.

+Taleblox is powered by AI to connect authors from all over the world and also built on the internet computer blockchain to ensure transparency and ownership of creative assets.

 # Potential Impact?
 # Who needs Taleblox?